Skip to content

 🏖️

-Only going to Palma and nearby resort beaches
+Only staying in Palma and resort beaches

 Not pre-booking the Sóller train or Caves of Drach

-💡 Pro Tips
+💡 Pro Tips for Mallorca

 🌅